 Bruising may also occur with swelling.
 The bruising should dissipate as swelling subsides.
 The bruising may travel in the skin and change in color.
 This is normal and will resolve in 2 weeks.

 Avoid any foods that may cause your stomach to become upset.
-If you do that you are going to vomit then you should:
+If you are going to vomit then you should:

 - Bend forward